plutomi/plutomi/README.md

 ## Architecture

-Plutomi follows a modular monolith architecture, with a [Remix](https://remix.run/) frontend and an [Axum](https://github.com/tokio-rs/axum) API written in Rust.
-All core services rely on a single primary OLTP database—currently MongoDB, with plans to move to MySQL in the future.
+Plutomi follows a modular monolith architecture, featuring a [Remix](https://remix.run/) frontend and an [Axum](https://github.com/tokio-rs/axum) API written in Rust.
+All core services rely on a single primary OLTP database—currently MongoDB, with plans to transition to MySQL in the future.
 This database handles all operational data, rather than splitting data between consumers or services.
-Blob storage is stored in [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/), and features like search and analytics are powered by [OpenSearch](https://opensearch.org/) and [ClickHouse](https://clickhouse.com/), with [Valkey](https://valkey.io/) providing caching & rate limiting.
+Blob storage is managed by [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/), while features like search and analytics are powered by [OpenSearch](https://opensearch.org/) and [ClickHouse](https://clickhouse.com/).
+[Valkey](https://valkey.io/) providing caching & rate limiting.

 ### Infrastructure and Third-Party Tools

-We run on Kubernetes with [K3S](https://k3s.io/) and manage our infrastructure with AWS CDK [for now](https://github.com/plutomi/plutomi/issues/994).
+We run on Kubernetes ([K3S](https://k3s.io/)) and manage our infrastructure using AWS CDK [for now](https://github.com/plutomi/plutomi/issues/994).
 We use [SES](https://aws.amazon.com/ses/) to send emails and normalize those events into our Kafka topics.
 Optional components include [Linkerd](https://linkerd.io/) for service mesh, [Axiom](https://axiom.co/) for logging, and [Cloudflare](https://www.cloudflare.com/) for CDN.

 ### Event Streaming Pipeline

-The event streaming pipeline is powered by Kafka, based on [an architecture used at Uber](https://www.uber.com/en-JP/blog/reliable-reprocessing/).
+Our event streaming pipeline, modeled after [Uber's architecture](https://www.uber.com/en-JP/blog/reliable-reprocessing/), is powered by Kafka, based on .
 All event processing is managed by independent consumers written in Rust, which communicate with Kafka rather than directly with each other or the API.

 For each entity, we maintain a main Kafka topic along with corresponding retry and dead letter queue (DLQ) topics to handle failures gracefully: